 We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.

 We keep our client files for a minimum of seven to ten years after the last contact with our client.
 Upon request by the client, we will remove contact information from electronic lists right away.
-We keep any personal information relating to our general correspondence, newsletters, seminars and marketing activities for an appropriate time period after the newsletter ceases publication or a seminar or marketing activity is over, unless requested to remove.
+We keep any personal information relating to our general correspondence, newsletters, seminars and marketing activities for an appropriate time period after the newsletter ceases publication or a seminar or marketing activity is over, unless requested to remove

 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.